 For the Spanish, Christmas Eve is a bigger deal than Christmas Day.
-A large meal with the family is on the Eve, along with a visit to church for the Christmas Mass.
-There are more unusual customs, but the big festive meal and Spanish sweets after that meal are the most iconic part of Christmas.
+A large meal with the family takes place on December 24th, along with a visit to church for the Christmas Mass.
+While there are additional unique customs, a festive dinner and Spanish sweets for dessert are the most iconic part of Christmas in Spain.

-Christmas, as Americans celebrate it with the exchange of Christmas gifts, occurs 13 days after Christmas Eve on January 6 for Dia de las Reyes.
+If you are invited to join a local family on Christmas Eve or Christmas day be aware that unlike in America, where the traditional time for the exchanging of gifts is December 24th or 25th, in Spain, this occurs 13 days after on January 6th for Dia de las Reyes.
 That day, there is more feasting and the specialty of the day is the roscón de los reyes, a ring cake made to resemble a king's crown with candied fruits.

-There are two popular small crumbly cakes or cookies in Spain, polvorones and mantecados, that are favorites at Christmas.
-Polvorones and mantecados are two different types of Spanish shortbreads made of flour, sugar, milk, and usually almonds.
+There are two popular small crumbly cakes or cookies in Spain that are favorites during the season, polvorones and mantecados.
+They are two different types of Spanish shortbreads made of flour, sugar, milk, and usually almonds.
 Polvorones are usually covered with powdered sugar.
 The word polvo means "powder."
 Manteca means "lard," which is usually a key ingredient.
 Another popular cookie is a rosquillo de vino, a cookie flavored with anise and wine.

 It is almost impossible to get a meal in a restaurant on Christmas Eve as most local places are closed, although some of the major hotels are likely to be open.
 Christmas Day is a bit easier as establishments reopen, but make sure to plan ahead.
 If you are arriving in Spain a few days before Christmas, make booking a restaurant reservation for Christmas Day the first thing you do.